knpuniversity/javascript/knpu/ep1-basics/immediately-invoked-function-expression.md

 it!

 Why on earth would we do this?
 Because!
 Variable scope in JavaScript is function based.
-When create a variable with `var`, it's only accessible from inside of the function where you created it.
+When you create a variable with `var`, it's only accessible from inside of the function where you created it.
 If you have functions inside of that function, they have access to it too, but ultimately, that function is its home.